Uncertainties in measuring the dark matter signal from Milky Way satellites using Cherenkov telescopes: Results

 \subsection{Simulation of the detection by CTA}

 We use the CTOOLs 1.6.3 package~\cite{ctoolsweb, ctools} to simulate how CTA would measure a source signal.
 The instrument response functions (IRFs) of CTA~\cite{2019APh...111...35A} with calibration database prod3b-v2 were used in the calculation.
 The sources were positioned in the Southern and Northern hemispheres at right ascension and declination (180$^\circ$, -45$^\circ$) (J2000) and (180$^\circ$, 45$^\circ$) (J2000), respectively.
+This choice of declination guarantees that the source is visible over a wide range of elevation angles, i.e from 25$^{\circ}$ to 85$^{\circ}$, allowing the total observation time to be split up over the span of several days and also guarantying that data are taken in the regime of CTA's lowest energy threshold, which is particularly important at low energies, i.e, $\sim$ 20 GeV and $\sim$ 150 GeV for the north and south arrays, respectively.
+Moreover, this position of the source allows for its observability above elevation > 30$^{\circ}$ for more than 600 hours during dark time, which accommodates other science cases with observation time of hundreds or dozens of hours, or which require high source elevations.
+For similar reasons, and given that simulations of CTA observations with CTOOLs require the input of a IRF parameter file, we have chosen IRFs computed for zenith 40$^{\circ}$.
+This choice of zenith, among others available for prod3b-v2 (20$^{\circ}$ and 60$^{\circ}$) does not provide a critical impact on the sensitivity of the simulations, since the lowest value of $m_{\chi}$ tested in this work is in the TeV regime.
 We simulated observations of 50 hours.
 CTOOLs simulate the signal detected by CTA given a spatial and spectral model of the subhalo.
 It also simulates the background rate following the parametrisations in the IRF.

 A maximum likelihood search is implemented to test the compatibility between the simulated data and a subhalo source model.
 Given a model hypothesis, $\mathcal{M}$, the likelihood ratio is

 where $\textbf{X} = (N_{obs}, E’, \mathbf{p’}$) stores the simulated number of events, reconstructed energy and reconstructed incident direction of the photons. $\mathbf{\Theta}$ contains the adjusted free parameters that maximise the likelihood function $\mathcal{L}$.
 The function $\lambda$ tests whether the probability of only background events, known as alternative hypothesis, is statistically preferable to the null hypothesis, i.e., the presence of background and signal events.
 In this case, $\mathbf{\Theta}_{sig} = \braket{\sigma v}$.
 If $\lambda$ is maximized, the output of the fitting procedure is the value of $\braket{\sigma v}$ which best describes the simulated data.
 The Test Statistics, TS, of a likelihood $\lambda$,